 Let me start by saying I really dislike leftover chicken.
 There's something about how the texture and flavor changes once it's reheated that I just don't like.
-But I also hate wasting food, so I've been on a hunt for the best way to use leftover chicken meat after roasting a whole bird, and this Chicken Tortilla Soup is just that.
+But I also hate wasting food, and this Healthy Chicken Tortilla Soup is the perfect way to use up leftover chicken to make a healthy (and dairy-free) meal!

 As always, I do include a few affiliate links in this post for products I truly use and love.
 This just means that if you make a purchase after clicking one of those links, I'll earn a little money (at no cost to you) to keep the kitchen up and running, which I promise to use to create more fun content like this!
 One of those affiliates is with Amazon, which requires a very clear disclosure: as an Amazon Associate, I earn from qualifying purchases.
 If you have any questions about affiliates, please reach out!

 - Shredded chicken: This is where I love to use leftover chicken.
 If you're cooking chicken specifically for this recipe, you'll want to cook 1-2 chicken breasts (about 1 lb. of chicken), and then shred.
 Make sure to shred the chicken into bite-sized pieces.

 - Low-sodium chicken broth: You can either make your own homemade chicken stock or use store-bought, but make sure to grab the low-sodium option.

 - Jalapeño pepper: this adds a little kick to the soup, and can also be used for the toppings.

 - Low-sodium black beans: Rinse the black beans before adding to the recipe, and make sure you're using a low-sodium option.

 - No salt added canned corn: I find canned corn to be easiest to use as it's available any time of year, but you can also make this recipe with fresh corn (removed from the cob), or frozen corn.
 One 15 oz. can of corn is equivalent to just under 2 cups of corn.